Hummel figurines: Books about Hummel figurines

-Many books and price guides have been published about Hummel figurines.
+Books and price guides have been published about Hummel figurines.
 Some of these works supported the secondary market interest of collector speculators; The Official M.I.
 Hummel Price Guide: Figurines and Plates, 2nd Edition, by Heidi Ann Von Recklinghausen is a current price guide, published in 2013.
-Another respected guide, The No. 1 Price Guide to M.I.
+Another guide, The No. 1 Price Guide to M.I.
 Hummel, written by Robert L. Miller, was last updated as a 10th Edition in 2006.

-The best selling quarto-size art book about Hummel figurines, Hummel: The Complete Collector's Guide and Illustrated Reference, was authored by author Eric Ehrmann, who conducted extensive interviews with members of the family of Maria Innocentia Hummel and visited her ancestral home in Massing, Bavaria.
-Author Eric Ehrmann also visited the Kloster Siessen where Sister Hummel lived and sketched in Saulgau and interviewed Sister Radegundis Wespel, the director of the convent.
-He also conducted extensive research at the archives of W. Goebel Porzellanfabrik at Roedental, Bavaria, West Germany and interviewed workers as well as executives of the company including Wilhelm Goebel himself.
-The large art book format featuring life-size color photography of the figurines was an overnight success in the summer of 1976 when it was published by the Portfolio Press of Huntington, New York.

-A later volume, The Hummel Album, was published in 1992 by Portfolio Press.
+The Hummel Album was published in 1992 by Portfolio Press.
 A team of writers, designers and photographers worked with the figurine manufacturer to tell the M.I.
 Hummel story.

 Museums

-Das Berta-Hummel-Museum im Hummelhaus opened in 1994 in the Hummel family home in Massing, Germany, the birthplace of the artist Berta Hummel, later known as Sister Maria Innocentia.
-Berta Hummel’s nephew Alfred Hummel and his daughter, Veronika direct the museum which houses the largest collection of M.I.
+Das Berta-Hummel-Museum im Hummelhaus opened in 1994 in the Hummel family home in Massing, Germany, the birthplace of the artist Berta Hummel, later known as Maria Innocentia.
+Berta Hummel's nephew Alfred Hummel and his daughter, Veronika direct the museum which houses the largest collection of M.I.
 Hummel figurines in Europe as well as the paintings and drawings of Berta Hummel completed before she joined the Convent.

-Donald Stephens, longtime mayor of Rosemont, Illinois, was a prolific collector of Hummel figurines.
+Donald Stephens, longtime mayor of Rosemont, Illinois, United States, was a prolific collector of Hummel figurines.
 In 1984, Stephens donated his collection to the Village of Rosemont to be displayed in a museum.
 The Donald E. Stephens Museum of Hummels opened in its current location in Rosemont on March 13, 2011.
 The museum purports to be the largest collection of Hummel figurines in the world.